-Tel 0145 588 3300 (Mon to Fri, 10am to 4pm)

-Email bacp@bacp.co.uk

-www.bacp.co.uk

-Promotes awareness of counselling and signposts people to appropriate services across the UK.
-You can also search for a qualified counsellor on their 'How to find a therapist' page.
+Tel 0145 588 3300 (Mon to Fri, 9am to 5pm) Email bacp@bacp.co.uk www.bacp.co.uk Promotes awareness of counselling and signposts people to appropriate services across the UK.
+You can also search for a qualified counsellor on their 'How to find a therapict' page a qualified counsellor on their 'How to find a therapist' page.
 Emotional and mental health support